madMAx43v3r/mmx-binaries/README.md

 GPU plotter for compressed plots, MMX only.
 Supports Nvidia GPUs only at this point.

+## mmx-cpu-plotter

+CPU plotter for compressed plots.
+Otherwise identical to the original madMAx CPU plotter.

 ## mmx-chiapos

 Tool to check plots and perform benchmarks, for the new compressed plots. (regular plots supported as well)